article

 For instance, before AI-powered tools, you had to add custom widgets to a dashboard and each time you add something, there was a need to fill in a lot of fields.
 Now, you can simply feed the data to such a tool as WolframAlpha and choose the way you want it to visualize it.

-When combined with a Code interpreter or the Notable plugin, ChatGPT demonstrates how effortlessly LLMs can handle data analysis.
-It can determine what needs visualizing, select the optimal visualization tool, and render the visualization effectively.
+When combined with a Code interpreter or the Noteable plugin, ChatGPT demonstrates how effortlessly LLMs can handle data analysis.
+It can determine what needs visualization, select the optimal visualization tool, and render the visualization effectively.

 LLMs like GPT can write code across numerous languages and frameworks, vastly expanding their utility.

-Technological advancements in data visualization are redefining the ways we represent and interpret data.
+Technological advancements in data visualization are redefining the way we represent and interpret data.
 Groundbreaking tools like Mermaid, Sketchviz, PlantUML, and Draw.io have emerged as frontrunners in this revolution, each introducing unique, user-friendly methods for depicting intricate data.
-Mermaid stands out with its markdown-like script language, simplifying the process of generating charts and making modifications almost effortless.
-Sketchviz, drawing upon the capabilities of Graphviz, transforms simple text files into detailed graphs, a testament to its emphasis on user-centric design.

 Source: Sketchviz